nishchyapratapsingh/CoinData/readme.md

 - **Live Prices:** View real-time Bitcoin prices displayed on the homepage.
 - **Historical Charts:** Explore the interactive charts to understand Bitcoin price trends over time.
-- **News Section:** (Planned) The news section will provide the latest Bitcoin-related articles fetched from NewsAPI.
+- **News Section:** Read the latest Bitcoin-related news articles fetched from the NewsAPI.

 ## Dependencies

-- **NewsAPI:** (For fetching Bitcoin news, currently not integrated)
+- **NewsAPI:** For fetching Bitcoin news articles.
 - **Chart.js:** Used for rendering the interactive charts.
 - **Fetch API:** For making HTTP requests to retrieve Bitcoin prices and news.

 ## Planned Features

-- **Bitcoin News Integration:** We plan to integrate a feature that fetches the latest Bitcoin-related news articles using the NewsAPI.
 - **Enhanced Charts:** Additional customization and features for chart interactions.

 ## Contributing